greenelab/meta-review/content/response-to-reviewers.md

 I am somewhat unclear on what `ensure correctness` means in the abstract.

 This interpretation of fairness is correct, and correctness was intended to link with the continuous integration text in the manuscript.
-To make this more explicit, we updated the abstract in [GH153](https://github.com/greenelab/meta-review/pull/153) and discussed this in [GH115](https://github.com/greenelab/meta-review/issues/115).
+To make this more explicit, we updated the abstract in [GH153](https://github.com/greenelab/meta-review/pull/153) and [GH211](https://github.com/greenelab/meta-review/pull/211).
+The issue for this feedback is [GH115](https://github.com/greenelab/meta-review/issues/115).

 > footnote placement in rendered manuscript should be left-adjusted. in the PDF I have in front of me, the footnotes at end of sentences are not left-flush with the period.